acend/kubernetes-basics-training/content/en/docs/04/_index.md

 ```

 {{% onlyWhenNot mobi %}}
-Afterwards, we are able to access our freshly created Ingress at `http://example-web-go-<namespace>.<domain>`
+Afterward, we are able to access our freshly created Ingress at `http://example-web-go-<namespace>.<domain>`
 {{% /onlyWhenNot %}}
 {{% onlyWhen mobi %}}
-Afterwards, we are able to access our freshly created Ingress at `http://example-web-go-<namespace>.phoenix.mobicorp.test`.
+Afterward, we are able to access our freshly created Ingress at `http://example-web-go-<namespace>.phoenix.mobicorp.test`.
 It might take some minutes until the DNS for your Ingress is created.
 You can verify the Ingress later.
 {{% /onlyWhen %}}
 {{% /onlyWhenNot %}}
 {{% onlyWhen openshift %}}